KaiBot3000/crikit/README.md

 ![image](/static/readme_image3.png)
 # Crikit

 What did we do before thermometers?
-In the late 1800's two men independently published equations which tied temperature to the frequency of a crickit's chirps.
+In the late 1800's two men independently published equations which tied temperature to the frequency of a cricket's chirps.
 Crikit works in two ways: it either uses a temperature the user provides, or uses geolocate data and the OpenWeatherMap API to get the temperature at the user's location.
 It then generates a chirping noise consistent with that temperature.

 Crikit seeks to remind us of what we have lost by distancing ourselves from the natural world.